 For-Profit Universities Looking to Partner with Community Colleges

 In their quest to find effective transfer agreements for their students, community colleges appear to be tapping an unlikely source – for-profit schools.
-The University of Phoenix has announced partnerships pending with a number of community colleges across the country to offer students at these schools seamless four-year degree options.
-However, not everyone believes the union between for-profit schools and community colleges will be an amicable or beneficial one.
+The University of Phoenix has announced partnerships pending with several community colleges nationwide to offer students at these schools seamless four-year degree options.
+However, not everyone believes the union between for-profit schools and community colleges will be amicable or beneficial.

 100 New Partnerships Announced by For-Profit

-The American Independent reports that the University of Phoenix plans to launch more than 100 partnerships with various community colleges nationwide during this upcoming school year.
-The for-profit university hopes that the new arrangements will provide the financial shot in the arm the institution needs after suffering significant budget setbacks in recent years.
-Reputation is also a concern for University of Phoenix, as the for-profit sector has been plagued with reports of low completion rates and high student debt.
+The American Independent reports that the University of Phoenix will launch over 100 partnerships with various community colleges nationwide this upcoming school year.
+The for-profit university hopes the new arrangements will provide the financial shot in the arm the institution needs after suffering significant budget setbacks in recent years.
+Reputation is also a concern for the University of Phoenix, as the for-profit sector has been plagued with reports of low completion rates and high student debt.

 Despite promises of dozens of partnerships by the end of 2013, the University of Phoenix has only finalized agreements with a handful of community colleges thus far.
-The most notable is a transfer agreement with Northern Virginia Community College, also known as NOVA.
-NOVA has received plenty of attention from the recent administration, since this is the school where Dr. Jill Biden, wife of Vice President Joe Biden, teaches.
+The most notable is a transfer agreement with Northern Virginia Community College, known as NOVA.
+NOVA has received plenty of attention from the recent administration since this is the school where Dr. Jill Biden, wife of Vice President Joe Biden, teaches.

 “The Maricopa Community Colleges are committed to helping our students reach their educational goals, and part of that commitment is ensuring that they have as many ways as possible to achieve success,” Dr. Rufus Glasper, chancellor for the community college system, stated in the Bloomberg report.
 “This new partnership will provide a transition from associate’s to bachelor’s degree in areas like manufacturing, hospitality and business, where we know we need skilled workers and need them now.”

-The Maricopa Community College System is one of the largest in the country, featuring 10 separate community college campuses across the state.
+The Maricopa Community College System is one of the largest in the country, featuring ten separate community college campuses across the state.
 Students who begin their studies at a Maricopa school will then be able to transfer to the University of Phoenix to complete their bachelor’s degree in their chosen field of study.

 This video reports on how Franklin University partners with community colleges.